danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * `value: expression` &mdash; Expression node representing the value that the variable should take on when defined.

-This represents a variable binding (assignment) statement as part of a closure body.
+This represents a variable store (assignment) statement as part of a closure body.

 When run, the `value` expression is evaluated.
 If it evaluates to void,